 Step 3: Slide the forks directly under the oven.
 Put a double layer of packing wrap foam under each corner where the forks will touch the oven before gently raising the forks to lift the oven off of the pallet by a few inches.
 Remove the pallet from the counter.

-Step 4: With the oven elevate, slide 4 – 10lb bags of ice onto the counter under the oven.*
+Step 4: With the oven elevated, slide 4 – 10lb bags of ice onto the counter under the oven.*

 - *We recommend the bags be perpendicular to the front edge and towards the center of the oven so that the forks will clear.
 However, the ice placement is less critical in this variation than when using straps, since you can see exactly where the forks are that will need to be extracted.